bluedinosaur139/CatGPT/README.md

 ```
 npm install
 ```
-4. Run the CatGPT App
-Start the CatGPT app using Electron:
+4. Run the CatGPT App, or skip this step if you just want an app and go to step 5 Start the CatGPT app using Electron:
 ```
 npm start